rkuma183/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    {"employees": [1, 2, 3, 4, 5, 6, 7, 8]}
    </pre>

+   TODO: Now we change the code to list employee names instead of just their numbers.

+   ### List specific employee

-0. In your browser, go to the third URL:
+0. In your browser, go to the URL accessing the employees/item route:

    * <a target="_blank" href="http://127.0.0.1:5000/employees/8">http://127.0.0.1:5000/employees/8</a>